-Best Light Trout Spinning Rod: Fenwick Eagle 6’ Light Power
+Best for Trout: Fenwick Eagle 6’ Light Power

 From rushing mountain streams to high-elevation ponds to cold reservoirs, this versatile rod will toss the spinners and spoons that trout can’t resist—and makes for a good panfish or light bass rod, too.
 Its graphite blank is rated as moderate action by the manufacturer, but casts crisply and feels balanced.
 The handle is full-size cork and the six single-foot guides are stainless steel with aluminum oxide ceramic inserts.
 At 6 feet, the Eagle is long enough to cast the kinds of distances typically required in lake or reservoir fishing, but still short enough to maneuver around overhanging trees and streamside brush.